 - Do not lift, lower or handle the aeration cabinet by pulling on the electrical cord.
-Make sure the electrical cables do not become excessively bent or twisted and do not rub against a structure in a way that might damage it. - Always turn off power or unplug the aeration cabinet and allow the compressor to cool prior to performing any service or maintenance.
+Avoid twisting or bending cord excessively, and make sure cord does not rub against any structure that may abrade or damage it. - Always turn off power or unplug the aeration cabinet and allow the compressor to cool prior to performing any service or maintenance.